Itheum/react-schedule-it/README.md

 ## Heavy WIP - Does not work right now!!!

 ### concept
 ![react-schedule-it](https://raw.githubusercontent.com/itheum/react-schedule-it/master/concept-eg.png)

+### dev
+- all node source is in src/main.js
+- you need to install dependencies first `npm install`
+- make any changes and run `npm run build` to transpile the jsx into `dist`
+- the transpilation is run as an auto pre-publish task so it should usually be up to date when consumed via npm
+- `npm run build-example` builds and packs the example app into the 'docs' folder so it can be accessed via ghpages

+### usage of ISO Day of Week
-//daily, [1-2-3-4-5-6-7 (ISO Day of Week - 1 is Monday)] e.g for thursday and sunday it will be 4-7
+the `implement` in the data model can use `ISO day of week` to describe days . e.g. 1-2-3-4-5-6-7 (ISO Day of Week - where 1 is Monday)] e.g for thursday and sunday it will be 4-7 this works well with libraries like moment.js
-//E	1..7	ISO day of week (for mon and thu it will be 4-7)

 ## Data Model
 - implement: Type - String